Safe Sewage Disposal

 WASCO sewers are designed to take away sewage from properties.
 However, some people put garbage in the toilet and this causes blockages.

-Who is responsible for Sewage overflow?
+Who is responsible for sewage overflow?

 WASCO is responsible for sewage overflow if caused by a blockage in a public sewer and has to ensure that it is cleared.